-- Information about the date of thesis defence is published on the website of the CAS and also in Academic Bulletin.
+- Information about the date of the dissertation defence is published on the website of the CAS and also in Academic Bulletin.
+The granting of the scientific title is published on the website of the CAS together with the theses of the dissertation and also in Academic Bulletin.

-- A report is made concerning the course of the thesis defence, signed by the Chairperson of the Commission.
+- A report is made on the course of the defence, signed by the chairperson of the commission.

-- After the defence is concluded, the Chairperson of the Commission shall prepare a report according to the prescribed templet in which he/she shall evaluate the defence and shall propose the scientific degree either be awarded or not awarded.
-A negative decision concerning the awarding of the scientific degree must be justified substantially.
-This account and the record relating to the defence shall be forwarded to the Chairperson of the Committee.
+- After the defence is concluded, the chairperson of the commission shall prepare a report according to the prescribed template in which he/she shall evaluate the defence and shall propose the scientific degree either be granted or not granted.
+A negative decision concerning the granting of the scientific degree must be justified substantially.
+This account and the record relating to the defence shall be forwarded to the chairperson of the Committee.
 An attendance list shall be attached.
-The presence of all opponents taking part in the procedure shall be mentioned explicitly or the meeting of the condition as specified in Article III, paragraph 13 of the Regulations.
-Documents (per Article III, paragraphs 5a through 5d, 5g through 5j of the Regulations) submitted by the applicant shall be returned to the Secretariat of the Council for Sciences of the CAS.
+The presence of all opponents taking part in the procedure shall be mentioned explicitly or the meeting of the condition as specified in Article III, Section 13 of the Rules.
+Documents submitted by the applicant shall be returned to the Secretariat of the Science Council of the CAS.

-- The Committee at its meeting shall integrate its position statement into the report drawn up by the Commission's Chairperson, being very careful to observe the Guidelines during the procedure, especially regarding a possible appeal by the applicant, and shall then give its final recommendation to the Council for Sciences of the CAS as to the award of the scientific degree.
+- The Committee at its meeting shall integrate its position statement into the report drawn up by the commission's chairperson.
+It shall explicitly comment on observing the rules during the proceedings, in particular with regard to possible appeals.
+The Committee shall then give its final recommendation to the Science Council of the CAS as to the granting of the scientific degree.

-- The presence of a designated member of the Committee is necessary at a meeting of the Committee at which the recommendation whether to award the degree is voted on; the Chairperson of the Commission may be invited.
+- The presence of a designated member of the Committee (or his/her written statement) is necessary at a meeting of the Committee at which the recommendation whether to grant the scientific degree is voted on; the chairperson of the commission may also be invited.

-- A written decision of the Committee on the award of the scientific degree is given to the President of the Council for Sciences of the CAS by the Committee's Chairperson or, in his/her absence by the Committee's Deputy Chairperson.
+- A written decision of the Committee on the granting of the scientific degree is given to the President of the Science Council of the CAS by the Committee's chairperson or, in his/her absence by the Committee's deputy chairperson.

-- The Committee's Chairperson delivers the report on the course of the defence, the report on the defence and an attendance list to the Secretariat of the Council for Sciences of the CAS, which files them together with the thesis and the thesis abstract.
+- The Committee's chairperson delivers the report on the course of the defence, the report on the defence and an attendance list to the Secretariat of the Science Council of the CAS, which files them together with the dissertation and the theses of the dissertation.

-- Should all regulations governing the course of defence not have been properly adhered to, the Committee's Chairperson shall notify the Commission's Chairperson that the defence is invalid.
+- Should all regulations governing the course of the defence not have been properly adhered to, the Committee's chairperson shall notify the commission's chairperson that the defence is invalid.
 In the stipulated time period, he/she shall require that a new term and venue of repeating the defence be established.
-Opponents´ reviews remain valid.
+Opponents' opinions remain valid.
 A designated member of the Committee always participates in the repeated defence.